Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 Which sensor you use will depend on your application.
 DHT sensors can be bought as a bare sensor, on a PCB, or as a wired version in a large plastic case.

 # Tabs {.tabset}

+## BME280

+Relatively low-cost, the BME280 from Bosch usually comes packaged on a small breakout board, and can measure humidity, temperature and barometric pressure.

+* Humidity: ±3% accuracy
+* Temperature: -40 to 85°C temperature readings ±1°C accuracy
+* Pressure: 300 to 1100 hPa with ±1 hPa absolute accuracy
+* Sensing period: 1 Hz sampling rate (once every second)
+* Dimensions: vary

+### Notes

+* BME280 sensors are only supported on Duet 3, not Duet 2.
+* BME280 sensors are only supported in RepRapFirmware 3.5 and later.
+* RepRapFirmware currently supports BME280 sensors using SPI, not I2C.
+Breakout boards need to have the appropriate pins accessible.
+For example, [this board from Adafruit](https://www.adafruit.com/product/2652) or [this one from Sparkfun](https://www.sparkfun.com/products/13676) should work fine.
+Many boards available have only 4 pins; these are I2C only, and are not supported.
+* The BMP280 (temperature and barometric pressure only) is not supported.

 ## DHT22